By Erin Drushel

 There is a lot of outrage over this decision.
 For many on the left, this is being viewed as a major erosion of civil rights.
-Understandably so, these were hard won rights in a time of great necessity.
+Understandably so, these were hard-won rights in a time of great necessity.

-However – to be fair – the Supreme Court didn’t strike down the need for pre-clearance, but instead struck down the formula that is currently being used to determine which states require that pre-clearance.
+However – to be fair – the Supreme Court didn’t strike down the need for pre-clearance but instead struck down the formula that is currently being used to determine which states require that pre-clearance.
 The current formula takes into account voter registration and election turnout…from the 1960s.
 The Supreme Court argued that this is not reflective of today’s realities and sent it back to Congress to redraft.

-To that I say “fair enough.”
+To that, I say “fair enough.”
 It makes sense that the Law should reflect who we are now – and be equal for all states, not just some.

 That being said, there’s no question that racism still exists – just as all other “–isms” – we saw examples of it across the U.S. during the last presidential election.
-Here in Ohio, and other states, we saw billboards placed in minority neighbourhoods that appeared to be using scare tactics under the guise of preventing voter fraud.
+Here in Ohio, and other states, we saw billboards placed in minority neighborhoods that appeared to be using scare tactics under the guise of preventing voter fraud.